 Chicken Fried Rice

-- 2 tablespoons canola oil grapeseed oil, or peanut oil, divided
+- 2 tablespoons canola oil or grapeseed oil, or peanut oil, divided

-- 1 pound boneless, skinless chicken breast cut into bite-sized pieces
+- 1 pound boneless, skinless chicken breast cut into bite-sized 1-inch pieces

 - 2 tablespoons unsalted butter